moq-wg/moq-transport/draft-lcurley-warp.md

 ~~~
 {
   priority: {
-    strict: int,
+    precedence: int,
   }
 }
 ~~~

-strict:
+precedence:

-: An integer value, where higher values take precedence over smaller values.
-The highest priority stream with pending data MUST be transmitted first as allowed by flow control and congestion control limits.
+: An integer value, indicating that any available bandwidth SHOULD be allocated to streams in descending order.

 ## Extensions
 Custom messages MUST start with `x-`.
 Unicode LATIN SMALL LETTER X (U+0078) followed by HYPHEN-MINUS (U+002D).